Escaping a Polygon: Multiple Escapers and Pursuers

-\begin{proof} We again reduce from the Vertex Cover problem of finding a set of at most $k$ vertices in a graph such that every edge contains at least one of them, which is one of Karp's original 21 NP-hard problems (from \cite{Karp72}).
-Given an instance of Vertex Cover consisting of a connected graph $G_{VC}$ and a target number of vertices $k$, we make a game with $n_\escaper=1$, $n_\pursuer=k-1$, and domains as shown in Figure~\ref{OneHumanHardFigure}: have a pursuer-accessible vertex for each vertex in $V(G)$, an exit vertex for each edge in $E(G)$, escaper-accessible edges of length $1$ connecting each of them to a common vertex $\escaper$, and edges of length 1 connecting each edge to its incident vertices.
+\begin{proof} We reduce from the Vertex Cover problem of finding a set of at most $k$ vertices in a graph $G$ such that every edge contains at least one of them, which is one of Karp's original 21 NP-hard problems (from \cite{Karp72}).
+First we reduce to the special of Vertex Cover where the graph is guaranteed to be connected; refer to Figure~\ref{fig:connected-vertex-cover}.
+Given an instance $(G,k)$ of vertex cover, where graph $G$ has connected components $C_1, C_2, \dots, C_k$, we add a new ``apex'' vertex $a$ with incident edges to one arbitrarily chosen vertex in each $C_i$ as well as a new degree-$1$ vertex $\ell$.
+Any vertex cover in the new graph $G'$ includes either $a$ or $\ell$, and if it includes $\ell$, we can replace it with~$a$, which covers the incident added edges.
+Thus $G'$ has a vertex cover of size $k+1$ if and only if $G$ has a vertex cover of size~$k$.

+Given an instance of Vertex Cover consisting of a connected graph $G_{VC}$ and a target number of vertices $k$, we make a multi-pursuer game with $n_\escaper=1$, $n_\pursuer=k$, and domains as shown in Figure~\ref{OneHumanHardFigure}.
+The pursuer domain realizes the vertex--edge incident graph of $G_{VC}$, with a node $x_v$ for each vertex $v$ of $G_{VC}$, a node $x_e$ for each vertex $e$ of $G_{VC}$, and a length-$1$ curve between two nodes $x_v,x_e$ that correspond to an incident vertex $v$ and edge $e$ of $G_{VC}$.
+The escaper domain is a star centered at a point $\escaper$, with leaves at the nodes $x_e$ corresponding to edges $e$ of $G_{VC}$, each connected by a curve of length $1$ to~$\escaper$.
+The exit points are the leaves of the star, i.e., the nodes $x_e$ corresponding to edges $e$ of $G_{VC}$.

-If there is a vertex cover, the following is a winning pursuer strategy for $r\ge 1$.
+If there is a vertex cover, then the following is a winning pursuer strategy for $r\ge 1$.
 Assign each pursuer to a vertex in the cover set.
-Without loss of generality, the escaper is on an edge $v_e \escaper$, where $v_e$ is the vertex representing $e\in E(G_{VC})$.
-Let $t$ be the distance from the escaper to $v_e$.
-Let the (lexicographic first) pursuer assigned to a vertex $w$ that covers $e$ be on the edge $v_w v_e$, $t$ away from $v_e$, where $v_w$ is the vertex in the pursuer domain that corresponds to $w$.
-There will be a pursuer at an exit whenever the escaper is at such exit.
-The strategy depends only on the current escaper position (no-look-ahead constraint) and require that pursuers run at most at unit speed (speed-limit constraint).
+Suppose that the escaper is currently on an edge $x_e \escaper$ of the star escaper domain.
+(If the escaper is at the center $\escaper$ of the star, we consider it to be on the lexically first edge $e_0$.)
+Let $t$ be the distance of the escaper from $x_e$.
+Let $w$ be the lexically first vertex that covers $e$.
+Then we place the pursuer assigned to $w$ on the edge $x_w x_e$, at distance $t$ away from $x_e$, while all other pursuers remain at their assigned vertices.
+Thus, whenever the escaper reaches an exit~$x_e$ ($t=0$), a pursuer will be at the same exit.
+This strategy depends only on the current escaper position (nonbranching-lookahead constraint) and requires that pursuers run at most at unit speed (speed-limit constraint).